-School SMS Roll Returns 2016The approvals given here are specific to the school roll returns functionality.
+School SMS Roll Returns 2019The approvals given here are specific to the school roll returns functionality.

 On this page

 The Ministry has approved the Student Management Systems (SMS) versions below for 2019 roll returns.
 This table is being updated frequently.

 Make sure your SMS version is up-to-date.
 Use a version above or a more recent version if available.
 Web-based SMS should update your versions automatically.